 How are school based apprenticeships funded in Queensland?

-In Queensland, some qualifications are funded by the VET investment budget (these qualifications are included on the Queensland Government’s Priority Skills List).
+In Queensland, some qualifications are funded by the VET investment budget User Choice Program.
 While many programs are fully funded, eligibility criteria applies.

 School Based Apprenticeship Programs